andrii-bohdan/vscode-git-commit-wizard/README.md

 # Git-Commit-Wizard

-This is the README for your extension "Git-Commit-wizard".
+This is the README for your extension "Git-Commit-Wizard".
 After writing up a brief description, we recommend including the following sections.

 ## Features